JCRSierra/artsy-97f3918/_posts/2018-3-9-search-for-mr-hyde.md

 categories: search mister hyde
 ---

-That evening Mr. Utterson came home to his bachelor house in sombre spirits and sat down to dinner without relish.
+That evening Mr. Pedro came home to his bachelor house in sombre spirits and sat down to dinner without relish.
 It was his custom of a Sunday, when this meal was over, to sit close by the fire, a volume of some dry divinity on his reading desk, until the clock of the